imdone/imdone-core/README.md

 // TODO This is a task
 // TODO: This is a task
 // TODO:5 This is a task
-// TODO: A task with a descrption looks like this.
+// TODO: A task with a description looks like this.
 // Every line after the task is part of the description until we find another
 // task, a blank comment line, or a line of code
 // - A list item